#DeloitteESGNow — Frequently Asked Questions About the E.U. Corporate Sustainability Reporting Directive

 Answer

-Official Journal of the European Union in December 2022.
-The rules
+published in the Official Journal of the European Union in December 2022.

-introduced by the NFRD will remain in force until the rules of the CSRD are
+The rules introduced by the NFRD will remain in force until the rules of the

-administrative provisions necessary for compliance.
-At the time of this
+force regulations and administrative provisions necessary for compliance.
+We

 See the EU’s Corporate Sustainability Reporting